maurerit/tripwire-docs/docs/funfacts.md

 * If a wormhole collapses during downtime, then a new wormhole will spawn at the exact same location, but will lead to a different system.
 A possible hint that this happened: the wormhole was EOL before downtime and it stabilized after.
 Be aware of your entrances when planning ops.
 * C4 systems will basically never spawn a connection to known space, even though the connections exists in the game code, the mechanics doesn't allow it to spawn: the wormhole code is `O128`.
 * Wormholes can be artificially collapsed by jumping enough mass through the connection.
 Some wormholes regenerate mass (frigate-only wormholes) and, in combination with the mass jump limit restriction, are very difficult to collapse.
 However, it is not impossible.
+* The `K162` exit of a wormhole doesn't spawn unless someone initiates warp to the static on the other side or if a certain amount of time has passed (a few hours).
+In other words, when a static wormhole collapses and another one spawns in its stead, the connection won't actually be established unless somebody scans and warps to the new signature or after a certain amount of time has passed.

 ## Shattered Wormholes